Italy's MPS races against time to plug capital gap

 TREMONTI BONDS

-MPS sold to the Treasury 1.9 billion euros of 'Tremonti bonds' in 2009, with a coupon of 8.5 percent rising to 9 percent from July next year.
+MPS already sold to the Treasury 1.9 billion euros of such 'Tremonti bonds' in 2009, with a coupon of 8.5 percent rising to 9 percent from July next year.

 Issuing more of these bonds would add to Italy's already ballooning public debt of nearly 2 trillion euros, but they can be paid back early if the bank's capital base improves, and the annual coupon is due only if the lender makes a profit.